jrandj/aws-security-specialty/README.md

     * AWS Network Firewall.
 You can filter network traffic at the perimeter of your VPC using AWS Network Firewall.
 Network Firewall is a stateful, managed, network firewall and intrusion detection and prevention service.
 Rule groups in AWS Network Firewall provide detailed criteria for packet inspection and specify what to do when a packet matches the criteria.
 When Network Firewall finds a match between the criteria and a packet, the packet matches the rule group.

 1. You are working for a charity which is working to monitor global climate change.
 You have created a VPC which has a private subnet and a public subnet with a NAT Gateway.
 You have been asked to provision a number of EC2 instances which will run an application which needs to download publicly available climate statistics from a government website.
 Which of the following options is the most secure way to configure this?
-    * Launch the EC2 instances in the private subnet, route internet-bound traffic to the NAT Gateway in the public subnet to access the government website.
+    * Launch the EC2 instances in the private subnet, route Internet-bound traffic to the NAT Gateway in the public subnet to access the government website.

 1. You have been asked to design an IPS/IDS solution to protect your AWS infrastructure from possible incidents, violations and threats.
 Which of the following do you recommend?
     * Search for a third-party solution in the AWS Marketplace digital catalogue.
 AWS acknowledge that they do not provide IPS/IDS.
 Instead, they suggest that third-party software can be used to provide additional functionality such as deep packet inspection, IPS/IDS, or network threat protection.